Enterprise

 In Summary

-• Enterprise wallet and custody secure keys and authorize transactions via multi-sig, MPC, or custodian integration.
+• Enterprise wallet custody secures keys and enforces approvals through multi-sig, MPC, HSM-backed controls, or custodian integration.

-• Design for your risk model, compliance, and operations; hybrid setups are common.
+• Design for your risk model, recovery plan, compliance obligations, and transaction cadence; hybrid setups are common.

 • Gizmolab builds wallet and custody infrastructure for enterprises and platforms.